microlinkhq/www/src/pages/docs/api/parameters/insights/lighthouse.md

 }
 ```

 It's the same configuration used by Google Chrome when you perform an audit from the Developers Tools.

-You can extend it, for example, targeting `mobile`:
+You can extend it, passing custom settings:

 <MultiCodeEditor languages={{
   Shell: `microlink-api https://css-tricks.com/nerds-guide-color-web&insights.lighthouse.device=mobile`,